ACEKaito1412/Resume-Ex/Update_Plan.md

 ---

-## 2. Flask API Boilerplate
+## 2. Flask API Boilerplate - DONE

 **Goal:** Implement the main API route for file upload.

 **Substeps:**

-* Define a `/upload` POST route
+- [x] Define a `/upload` POST route
-* Accept `multipart/form-data`
+- [x] Accept `multipart/form-data`
-* Save the file temporarily
+- [x] Save the file temporarily
-* Return a dummy JSON response for now
+- [x] Return a dummy JSON response for now

 ---

-## 3. File Parsing Logic
+## 3. File Parsing Logic - DONE

 **Goal:** Extract resume text from PDF or DOCX.

 **Substeps:**

-* Use `fitz` for PDFs
+- [x] Use `fitz` for PDFs
-* Use `python-docx` for Word documents
+- [x] Use `python-docx` for Word documents
-* Auto-detect file extension and use the appropriate parser
+- [x] Auto-detect file extension and use the appropriate parser
-* Return cleaned text
+- [x] Return cleaned text

 ---

-## 4. Integrate Lightweight NLP Model
+## 4. Integrate Lightweight NLP Model - DONE

 **Goal:** Process extracted text using a local model.

 **Substeps:**

-* Load a model from LM Studio, GPT4All, or Ollama
+- [x] Load a model from LM Studio, GPT4All, or Ollama
-* Create a prompt template: "Extract Name, Email, Skills..."
+- [x] Create a prompt template: "Extract Name, Email, Skills..."
-* Parse model output into structured JSON
+- [x] Parse model output into structured JSON

 ---

-## 5. Implement Authentication
+## 5. Implement Authentication - DONE

 **Goal:** Allow only authorized users to access the API.

 **Substeps:**

-* Token-based authentication
+- [x] Token-based authentication
-* Store users and tokens in SQLite or JSON
+- [x] Store users and tokens in SQLite or JSON
-* Middleware for token verification
+- [x] Middleware for token verification
-* Return 401 Unauthorized for invalid tokens
+- [x] Return 401 Unauthorized for invalid tokens

 ---